-The activities and additional resources developed through a sales enablement strategy help to ensure that a sales team is equipped with a clear message regarding its unique selling proposition, ready answers for common objections, and tools to help them track their deals.
-Therefore, while this strategy works for businesses of all sizes, it is particularly well suited for non-transactional sales, or sales cycles that require longer-term interactions.
+The activities and additional resources developed through a sales enablement strategy help to ensure that a sales team is equipped with a clear message regarding its unique selling proposition, effective answers for common objections, and tools to help them track their deals.
+Therefore, while this strategy works for businesses of all sizes, it is particularly well suited for non-transactional sales or sales cycles that require longer-term interactions.

-The process for improving your sales process through sales enablement varies based on your company, product, and sales cycle.
-Although details and steps will vary, there are four primary steps involved in the sales enablement strategy.
-These steps include performing a needs assessment, coming up with solutions to those needs, creating and/or purchasing those solutions, and rolling them out to your team.
+The process for improving your sales process through sales enablement will vary based on your company, product, and sales cycle.
+Although details and steps will differ, there are three primary steps involved in the sales enablement strategy.
+Below are additional details on the three steps in the sales enablement process:

 1. Conduct a Needs Assessment

-2. Come Up With Potential Solutions
+2. Brainstorm Potential Solutions

 Solutions you might consider include: